alterNERDtive/EDDiscovery-wiki/Free-Voice-Control.md

 This pack allows you to use voice commands to control Elite.
 You can order landing gear up, hyperspace, lights on etc.

+NOTE: You do not need Voice Attack to use this functionality, its stand alone.

 You can find all the commands supported by using Help | Free Voice Control Help menu option.

 You need to make sure any commands you want to say has an equivalent key binding in Elite Dangerous.
 A joystick binding won't work, it needs to be a keyboard key (due to Windows limitations).
 EDD will warn you if it can't find a key binding for a particular phrase - check the log window.